-Residency Fee (one-time charge) for MSN Family Nurse Practitioner,
+Residency Fee (one-time charge) for MSN Family Nurse Practitioner, not refundable in the event of a withdrawal.
+It is payable within two weeks of an applicant's acceptance.)

 MS Clinical Mental Health Counseling, and MS Nutrition with Distance Learning Internship only \$700.00